Author: Yu, Chenglong; Liang, Qian; Yin, Changchuan; He, Rong L.; Yau, Stephen S.-T.

 Search related documents:

-• bacterial genome and double strand genome: 1
+- mitochondrial genome and single strand genome: 1